NguyenMinhQuan1420234/QA_Automation_Challenge/README.md

-# DRXSW Website Testing Suite
+# orangehrmlive Website Testing Suite

-This project contains automated tests for the DRXSW website (www.drxsw.com) using Playwright.
+This project contains automated tests for the orangehrmlive website (www.orangehrmlive.com) using Playwright.

 ## Features